Polyfrost/OneLauncher/ATTRIBUTION.md

 ## Additional Libraries

-The following are libraries, projects, and codebases which we (Polyfrost and Contributors) copied or modified from, with additional attribution inline (THIS IS A NON-EXHAUSTIVE LIST, IF WE ARE MISSING A LICENSE, PLEASE CHECK OUR [attributions page](https://polyfrost.org/attributions), OR LEAVE A TICKET IN [our Discord server](https://polyfrost.org/discord)):
+The following are libraries, projects, and codebases which we (Polyfrost and Contributors) copied or modified, with additional attribution inline (THIS IS A NON-EXHAUSTIVE LIST, IF WE ARE MISSING A LICENSE, PLEASE CHECK OUR [attributions page](https://polyfrost.org/attributions), OR LEAVE A TICKET IN [our Discord server](https://polyfrost.org/discord)):

-## Prism Launcher
+## [Prism Launcher]

 ```txt
 Prism Launcher - Minecraft Launcher